-5.1 All letters offering places are sent out by Gloucestershire LA on a pre-determined date (you should check with the school office for this date).
+- 5.1 All letters offering Reception places are sent out by Gloucestershire LA on a predetermined date (you should check with the school office for this date).
 The closing date for parents requesting a reconsideration of places will be determined by Gloucestershire LA, with subsequent final re-allocation of places.
 Where a place cannot be offered applicants have the right of appeal against the decision.
 Parents wishing to appeal should make the request in writing.
-The letter should be sent to the Clerk to the Appeal Committee, care of the academy.
+The letter should be sent to the Clerk to the Appeal Committee, care of the academy. - 5.2 If the Governors are unable to offer your child a place because of over subscription you as a parent have a right of appeal .
+You should notify the Clerk to the Governors of Primrose Hill Church of England Primary Academy within 20 days of receiving the letter which will give the grounds for refusing a place.
+As a parent, you will have an opportunity to submit your case to an independent appeals panel.
+You must set out your grounds for the appeal in writing.
+You will normally receive at least 10 days' notice of the time and venue for the appeal hearing where you will be able to present your case in person.
+Decision letters will be sent within 5 school days of the hearing wherever possible.

-5.2 The Principal will forward the appeal to the clerk of the Independent Appeals Committee.

-5.3 The Committee will meet to review the appeal on a date fixed by the clerk.
+- 5.3 The Head Teacher will forward the appeal to the clerk of the Independent Appeals Committee. - 5.4 The Committee will meet to review the appeal on a date fixed by the clerk.
 The parents and a representative of the Local Governors Body will be invited to attend.
 The decision of the Appeals Committee is final and binding on both parents and the Local Governing Body.